ember-learn/guides-source/guides/release/components/index.md

 ```

 And when we click on the button, it triggers the `sayHello` action, logging
 "Hello, world!" to the console.

-We can reuse this component as many times as we
+However, this example is not reusable, because the button's label is hard-coded and it logs the same message every time.
+Next, we will show how we can render the button multiple times with different labels.

+## Arguments

-like, and we can even change the text via the value that we pass to it,
+and we can even change the text via the value that we pass to it,
 `@buttonText`, which is known as an _argument_:

 ```handlebars {data-filename=app/templates/application.hbs}